Suspected Somerville bank robber who sparked weekslong manhunt held without bail

 Rosado has prior felony convictions, according to court documents, including such as negligent operation of a motor vehicle, larceny from a person and witness intimidation, and assault by means of a dangerous weapon.
 Due to these prior convictions, Rosado is prohibited from possessing a firearm or ammunition.

-U.S. Attorney Andrew E. Lelling says, “Today’s arrest and charges put an end to a three week search for a dangerous and reckless individual.”
+U.S. Attorney Andrew E. Lelling said, “Today’s arrest and charges put an end to a three-week search for a dangerous and reckless individual.”

 “No one should feel afraid to do the everyday, basic American errands we all need to do,” he added.
 “But on May 1, it’s alleged that one man callously threatened the lives of dozens of innocent people who were doing just that.
 By not just brandishing, but actually discharging his weapon – twice – the alleged defendant instilled fear and endangered the lives of members of our community for his own greed and selfishness.”